deckerweb/builder-shortcode-extras/readme.txt

 A totally useful collection of helper Shortcodes to make your life as a Site Builder and non-coder way easier and save you time: Shortcodes for Last Updated Date/ Time, Post Counter, Versions, Post Info, Copyright and Footer Info, Users, Reusable Blocks (Gutenberg), Elementor Templates, Genesis Footer and even more.

 These are Shortcodes you don't get anywhere else.
-These are smart and really helpful.
-Those small parts and strings that make your life easier.
+These are smart and really helpful - perfect for Non-Coder Designers, for Non Techies, for Site Builders.
+Those small parts and strings that make your life easier, now available as Shortcodes.
 Use them anywhere in WordPress: in Gutenberg Block Editor, in Classic Editor, Widgets, Post Types, Page Builders (Widgets, Elements...) and layout/ hook post types from various (Premium) Themes.

 **This is my personaly story, why this plugin here was born:** When building a site and for example you need the date when a post type item was last updated?
 You just need this value as a simple string to put in a page builder widget or somewhere else, right?
 So where do you find the code snippet for it?
 Or a plugin?
 And you need it now, easy and fast?
 I was there, I know exactly how it feels at 02.00 a.m. in the middle of night.
 So this Shortcode collection was born.
 Totally simple.
 No styles, no scripts.
 But included CSS classes so I can style it my own - or apply my own classes or those from my theme.
 And I can change the HTML wrapper tag.
 Problem solved.
 It only took 2 minutes: 1 minute of installing and activing this plugin, plus 1 minute of inserting the actual Shortcode.
 Problem solved.
 Now I can go to sleep.
 With peace of mind.
 And the presentation the next morning for my client will be a success.
 Oh yeah, I love it! ;-)